DTabaresV/DTabaresV/README.md

 - 👋 Hi, I’m @DTabaresV
 - 👀 I’m interested in Java,C, Phyton and VHDL
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning telecommunications engineering.
-- 💞️ I’m looking to collaborate on Java projects
+- 💞️ I’m looking to collaborate on Java, C and VHDL projects.
-- 📫 How to reach me ...
+- 📫 How to reach me ..
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...